derrl/dos_sum/README.md

 # dos_sum

-#This script can sum many ions' special orbit density of states, you can specify the 's,p,d' orbit to calculate.
+Sum some ions' special orbit's density of states, we can specify the 's,p,d' orbit to calculate.

-#Numpy is needed in this script!
+Numpy is needed for this script.